 Cordell's plan, much like Cassell's at CBST, was to work with the multi-occupancy bathroom already in place, adding in stalls with doors that extend from floor to ceiling and a common sink.
 The design doesn't take up any more of the floor plate than before, and it's an example of how small tweaks can make a difference—in this case, by affording people privacy without making them choose "male" or "female."

 Creatively working around the code might be a fine temporary solution for architects who are socially minded.
 But as long as the plumbing code stays the same, it's easy for others to default to it—and reinforce the status quo.
 "The common response from developers is 'we’ve always done it this way,'" says architect Lauren Johnson.

-Johnston, a recent graduate of Columbia Architecture School, recently cofounded the LGBT architecture organization QSpace, which will be run out of the New Museum's New Inc incubator this year, with fellow student Ryan Day.
+Johnson, a recent graduate of Columbia University's Graduate School of Architecture, Planning and Preservation, recently cofounded the LGBT architecture organization QSpace, which will be run out of the GSAPP Incubator in the New Museum's New Inc program this year, with fellow student Ryan Day.
 When I talked to them last month, Johnson and Day had just gotten back from a research trip in Durham, North Carolina, where they spoke with architects, business owners, and LGBT advocates about the effects of North Carolina's House Bill 2 (HB2) law, which requires transgender people use the bathroom that corresponds with the sex on their birth certificate.